Skip to content

 std::vector<int> v4 = {1, 2, 3, 4, 5}; // initializer list

-One thing worth noting: v2(10) creates 10 elements, each initialized to int(), which is 0.
-This is not "reserving 10 slots with no elements"—there are genuinely 10 elements inside.
-Reserving space and having actual elements are two different concepts.
-We will discuss this in depth when we cover reserve.
+One thing worth noting: v2(10) creates 10 elements, each with the value int() which is 0.
+This is not "reserving 10 slots with no elements"—there are actually 10 elements inside.
+Reserving space and having actual elements are two different concepts, which we will discuss in depth when we cover reserve later.

-Pitfall Alert: vector<bool> is a specialization of vector that compresses each bool into 1 bit to save space.
-This causes many behaviors of vector<bool> to differ from a regular vector<T>—for example, operator[] returns a proxy object instead of bool&.
-If you need a proper bool array, use vector<char> or deque<bool> instead.
+Pitfall Warning: vector<bool> is a specialization of vector that compresses each bool into 1 bit to save space.
+This causes vector<bool> to behave differently from a regular vector<T> in many ways—for example, operator[] returns a proxy object instead of bool&.
+If you need a genuine bool array, use vector<char> or deque<bool> instead.

-The most common way to add elements to a vector is push_back, which appends an element to the end.
-Since C++11, we also have emplace_back, which is more efficient than push_back—the difference is that push_back takes an already-constructed object, while emplace_back takes constructor arguments and constructs the object in-place within the vector's memory, saving a move or copy:
+The most commonly used operation for adding elements to a vector is push_back, which appends an element to the end.
+Starting from C++11, we also have emplace_back, which is more efficient than push_back—the difference is that push_back takes an already-constructed object, while emplace_back takes constructor arguments and constructs the object in-place within the vector's memory, saving one move or copy:

 cpp